appacademy-starters/react-context-star-trek/README.md

 ### Wrap the application in the *provider*

 Open _App.js_.
-Import the new class you just made.
+Import the new provider you just made.
 Place it in the application  such that all components that need to use the context are wrapped inside of it.
 In other words, those components are children (or grandchildren, etc.) of the context provider.

 > Tip: This is a good time to commit an update to `git` and push up to *GitHub*.